 The assignment of colors to signify certain faculties developed much later and only was standardized in the United States in the late 19th century.

 The sleeves of the robes vary, depending on the degree held by the wearer.
 The bachelor's robe has long, pointed sleeves.
-The master's robe has sleeves that are oblong and closed at the ends, with slits through which the arms may be extended.
-The doctoral robe has a full sleeve with a velvet facing on the front and at the neck, and three velvet bars on each sleeve.
+The master's robe has sleeves that are oblong and closed at the ends, open at the wrist.
+The doctoral robe has bell-shaped sleeves with a velvet facing on the front and at the neck, and three velvet bars on each sleeve.
 The velvet may be black or of a color that symbolizes the degree held by the wearer.

-The head covering most commonly used in the United States is the square, tasseled "mortarboard."
-Some American universities, however, use berets, and in other countries a variety of styles of head coverings is worn with academic regalia.
-The tassel is usually black and is worn over the left front quarter of the mortarboard.
+The head covering most commonly used in the United States is the square, tasseled mortarboard.
+Those in doctoral regalia may wear an eight-sided tam.
+Tassels are worn over the left front quarter of the mortarboard if a baccalaureate degree has been earned, and worn on the right for bachelor's degree candidates.
 Holders of doctoral degrees may wear gold tassels.

 The hood is the most distinctive feature of American academic dress, which through color and design may indicate the wear's degree and the institution at which that degree was earned.
-Hoods are lined with the colors of the institution that awards the degree, and may be faced with the color designating the degree awarded.
+Hoods are lined with the colors of the institution that awards the degree, and are faced with the color designating the degree awarded.
 Hoods vary in length.
-The bachelor's hood is about three feet long, the master's slightly longer and the doctoral version is longer still and is decorated with broad color panels.
+The bachelor's hood is three feet long, the master's hood is three and one-half feet, and the doctoral version is four feet long and is decorated with broad color panels.

 Candidates for advanced or professional degrees wear hoods symbolic of the degree.
-The color of the trim of the hood and the sleeve chevrons and panels of the academic gown are distinctive of the degree as follows:
+The color of the trim of the hood and the sleeve chevrons and panels of the academic gown are distinctive of the degree.